New website coming soon!

 Only Assistance dogs are allowed

-Please check directions before setting off as some sat navs will take you to the wrong location
+please check directions before setting off as some sat navs will take you to the wrong location, we advise using google maps

 With humble beginnings as a Cistercian monastic house in 1154, Stoneleigh Abbey was converted at the Dissolution into a comfortable family home.
 One of the seats of the Leigh family, Stoneleigh has played host to several people of note, including King Charles I, Queen Victoria, and novelist Jane Austen.